-The New PPM changes examiners' responsibilities in regards to follow-up activities in two ways: (1) supervisory strategies must now include a specific plan for examiner follow-up (which must now include "validation" of corrective action progress); and (2) the time frame for initial and periodic follow-ups have been relaxed.
+- (1) supervisory strategies must now include a specific plan for examiner follow-up (including "validation" of corrective action progress); and - (2) the time frame for initial and periodic follow-ups have been relaxed.

-First, under the New PPM, the OCC's supervisory strategy must now include a plan for examiner follow-up, including activities to monitor progress and activities to verify and validate the effectiveness of the bank's corrective actions.
-29 The OCC added the validation prong in this New PPM, which refers to the process by which examiners confirm the effectiveness and sustainability of corrective actions.
-Verification refers to the examiners' review to confirm that the bank has completed the required corrective actions.
-30
+First, under the New PPM, the OCC's supervisory strategy must now include a plan for examiner follow-up, including activities to monitor progress and activities to verify and validate the effectiveness of the bank's corrective actions.34 The OCC added the validation prong in this New PPM, which refers to the process by which examiners confirm the effectiveness and sustainability of corrective actions.
+Verification refers to the examiners' review to confirm that the bank has completed the required corrective actions.35

-Second, examiners now have a window of 180 days from when the enforcement action was executed to perform the initial assessment;31 previously, examiners had 60 days from the latest due date of any corrective action in the enforcement action.32 The OCC also built in more flexibility for itself on the periodic follow-ups following an initial assessment.
-Examiners must now assess compliance with an enforcement action that remains outstanding at least once within the bank's supervisory cycle, which has changed from the Former PPM's requirement of every six months.33
+Second, examiners now have a window of 180 days from when the enforcement action was executed to perform the initial assessment;36 previously, examiners had 60 days from the latest due date of any corrective action in the enforcement action.37 The OCC also built in more flexibility for itself on the periodic follow-ups following an initial assessment.
+Examiners must now assess compliance with an enforcement action that remains outstanding at least once within the bank's supervisory cycle, which has changed from the Former PPM's requirement of every six months.38